katassyn/MyCraftingPlugin/README.md

 - Drag and drop recipes in edit mode to arrange them
 - Changes are automatically saved
 - Use pagination buttons to navigate through recipes

+## Pouch Integration

+The plugin integrates with IngredientPouchPlugin to allow players to use items directly from their ingredient pouches.

+### Features

+- Automatically detects and uses items from pouches when crafting
+- Maps custom items to their pouch equivalents
+- Supports all crafting and shop systems
+- Provides testing commands for verifying pouch functionality

+### Usage

+1. Install IngredientPouchPlugin alongside this plugin
+2. Configure item mappings as needed
+3. Players with pouches can craft without removing ingredients from their pouches

+### Testing

+Use the `/testpouch` command with the following options:
+- `/testpouch check` - Checks if a player has specific items in their pouches
+- `/testpouch inventory` - Shows all items in a player's pouches

 ## Technical Details